Wikia/guidelines/PHP/CodingConventions.md

 one of the following remedies should be used:

 * each check should be split into it's own line
-* each check should be split into separate conditionals
+* the single conditional should be split into separate conditionals of two or less checks
 * all checks replaced by a function call

 Example: